MissMatch

 MissMatch is a Swedish electronica band consisting of Carin Ekroth and Emma Göransson.
 The group received increased exposure in 2007 when they entered the Melodifestivalen 2007 with the song "Drop Dead".
-Shortly after the contest they released their debut album Just Push Play Single number two is the upbeat pop Balad "Breathe in/Breathe out" and it is released in Sweden on September 7.
-The group has got great reviews, especially from the UK.
+This single reached number 21 on the Sverigetopplistan chart.
+Shortly after the contest they released their debut album Just Push Play.
+Single number two from the duo is the upbeat pop Balad "Breathe in/Breathe out" and it was released in Sweden on September 7.
+This single reached number 12 on the Sverigetopplistan chart.